-The Group is committed to maintaining high corporate governance standards to ensure long-term sustainable development.
-Despite the spread of the COVID-19 pandemic during the year under review, the Group has been proactive in approaching local and overseas investors through diversified channels to maintain an open line of communication and ensure that investors had a thorough understanding of its latest business developments and strategies.
-Moreover, the Group has gathered valuable insights from investors through personal exchanges, aiming to further elevate its corporate governance standards.
+The Group is committed to maintaining high corporate governance standards to ensure the long-term sustainable development of its business.
+Despite the spread of the COVID-19 pandemic during the year under review, the Group proactively approached local and overseas investors through a variety of channels to ensure that they have a thorough understanding of its latest developments and to gather valuable insights from investors through personal exchanges in line with its objective to further elevate its corporate governance standards.

-Beyond this, the Group has taken the initiative to publish the latest information on its business development for investors.
-In addition, during late August, the Group held an investor presentation in hybrid mode for the first time to inform investors about its 2021 interim results and its latest business development updates.
-The presentation was enthusiastically received and attracted the participation of more than 100 and 300 investors online and offline, respectively.
-The Group also distributed a press release relating to its financial results to the media to keep retail investors wellinformed about its latest business status and prospects via media coverage.
-Apart from the press release on its results, the Group also dispatched additional information, highlighted by the Company's repurchase of shares and the increase in shareholding by the Directors periodically through media channels, hoping to strengthen the confidence of shareholders and investors.
+Noting the pandemic's volatility, the Group hosted teleconference at the end of November to inform investors about its 2020 third quarterly results and its latest business development.
+The teleconference attracted more than 400 analysts and fund managers from Hong Kong and Mainland China.
+Aside from these, the Group distributed a press release relating to its results to the media so as to keep retail investors well informed about its latest business status and its prospects via media coverage.
+Apart from the press release about its results, the Group also dispatched other information, such as the Company's repurchase of shares and the increase in shareholding by the Directors through media channels from time to time.

-Besides, the Group also joined larger-scale events.
-Its management participated in many online investment summits and roadshows during the year hosted by large investment banks and securities companies, including the Bank of America, Citi, J.P.
-Morgan, Morgan Stanley, UBS and CICC, all in a bid to help investors gain an update on the Group's business development and competitive advantages.
+The management also continued to participate in numerous online investment summits and roadshows hosted by large investment banks and securities companies, including Bank of America, Goldman Sachs, Guotai Junan, Daiwa and BOC International.
+All these were aimed to help investors gain an update on the Group's business development and competitive advantages.

-As always, the Group has published its annual reports, interim reports, interim and annual results announcements, disclosures and circulars on both its corporate website and the website of the Hong Kong Exchanges and Clearing Limited.
-In addition, it issues voluntary announcements to inform shareholders and investors about its latest business endeavors so as to maintain transparency and market interest.
+The Group has published all the time its annual reports and quarterly results announcements, disclosures and circulars on both its corporate website and the website of the Hong Kong Exchanges and Clearing Limited.
+In addition, it issues voluntary announcements to inform shareholders and investors about its latest business endeavors so as to maintain corporate transparency and market attention.